fdeblasio/pokeemerald-expansion/notes.md

 ### Items
 - Hyper Voice tutor->TM?
 - Temper Flare (with better STAB distribution) could become a TM/tutor
+- Aqua Tail could also become a TM since it now has 100% accuracy
+- Ideally all SV TMs would be available if the bag was ever expanded greatly
 - See if only some bag pockets can show up during battle (Key Items aren't needed in battle, for example)
 - Include charms?
 - Give Soul Dew both effects?
 (Without the ban/Battle Frontier nullification)